How to make a brochure from scratch, without hiring a professional

 Once the strategic planning is over, you can roll your sleeves and get to the actual work.
 To start, you need a design tool.
-We recommend InDesign if you’re already familiar with this tool, or if you want to learn how to use it.
+We recommend InDesign if you’re already familiar with it, or if you want to learn how to use it.

 However, if you don’t know InDesign and if you don’t want to learn a new complicated tool, we recommend Flipsnack for brochure design, because it’s very easy to use.
 You can even export your design as PDF from Flipsnack and print it later.
 It’s not as advanced as Indesign, nor will it ever be, but this article is not for professionals.
 If you’re in need of a simple solution that helps you make a brochure design quickly, then our tool is the right tool for you.
 Give it a try, it’s very easy to use, you get lots of templates and you don’t need to install anything on your computer to create the design.

 How to make a brochure like a pro, without actually being a pro

 Since you already have a plan, everything will go smoothly.